Aftercare Instructions

 After the Aftercare

-Wear clean, soft, and loose-fitting clothing over your tattoo for the first 2 weeks (minimum) — avoid any clothing that is abrasive, tight, or irritating.
-For foot tattoos, go barefoot as much as possible and avoid wearing shoes as much as you can.
+Wear clean, soft, and loose-fitting clothing over your tattoo for the first week (minimum) — avoid any clothing that is abrasive, tight, or irritating.
+For foot tattoos, go barefoot and avoid wearing shoes as much as you can.
 The first 5 days are critical for healing!

 Do NOT pick scabs or peel any flakes!
-We know there are a lot of scab pickers out there but this can pull pigment from your skin and damage your tattoo.
+This can pull pigment from your skin and damage your tattoo.

 You can (and should) shower but do not wash or scrub your tattoo with body wash or use a loofah / washcloth.
-Just let the soap and water run over your tattoo.
-Avoid prolonged exposure to extremely hot water if possible.
+Avoid prolonged exposure to very hot water if possible!

-Do not soak / submerge your tattoo for at least 3 weeks; longer if you have any visible scabs.
-No swimming (pools, lakes — ANY body of water is a no) and no baths or hot tubs!
+Do not soak / submerge your tattoo for at least 2 weeks; longer if you have any visible scabs.
+No swimming (pools, lakes — ANY body of water is a no), no baths or hot tubs!

-Do not expose your fresh tattoo to the sun or UV light for at least 4 weeks.
-YOU CANNOT APPLY SUN-BLOCK TO A HEALING TATTOO!
-After 4 weeks, using a high SPF rated sun-block will help protect the pigments and extend the quality life of the tattoo.
+Do not expose your fresh tattoo to the sun or UV light for at least 10 days.
+YOU CANNOT APPLY SUN-BLOCK TO A FRESH TATTOO!
+After 2 weeks, using a high SPF will help protect the pigments and extend the quality life of the tattoo.

-Avoid direct contact with anyone or anything potentially septic and / or bacterial; including animals, rest rooms, bodily fluids, gym equipment, lakes, rivers, etc. If your tattoo is exposed to any of these, wash with antibacterial soap immediately!
+Avoid direct contact with anyone or anything potentially septic and / or bacterial for at least 2 weeks; including animals, rest rooms, bodily fluids, gym equipment, lakes, rivers, etc. If your tattoo is exposed to any of these, wash with antibacterial soap immediately!
 You do not want your new tattoo to get infected.

 Although rare, if you do not properly take care of your tattoo, it may become infected.
 Infections generally include excessive pain, excessive heat from the tattoo, spreading bright-red inflamed tissue around the outside of the tattoo that may also have thin red outward radiating lines, it may ooze yellow pus, or bleed abnormally.